The STARANISO Server

-Note that it is not assumed that the shape of the anisotropic cut-off surface is an ellipsoid (the contours in the figure below are clearly not ellipsoidal).
+Note that it is not assumed that the shape of the anisotropic cut-off surface is an ellipsoid (the contours in the first figure below are clearly only very roughly ellipsoidal).
 The principal cause of distortion of the diffraction limit surface away from a perfect ellipsoid is the variation of the reflection redundancy through its effect on the σ(I) values of the merged data (i.e. inversely proportional to the square root of the redundancy), and therefore on the mean I / σ(I).
 The variation of redundancy in reciprocal space is largely arbitrary, being a consequence of both the experimental setup and the data collection strategy (whether a standard protocol or a deliberate user choice).

 However, for the purposes of estimating the diffraction limit as a function of direction an ellipsoid is fitted to the anisotropic cut-off surface.
 Measured data with d* greater than the largest semi-axis length of the fitted ellipsoid are considered to be outside the anisotropic cut-off surface.
 Then all measured intensities (excluding any systematic absences) that fall inside this anisotropic cut-off surface are considered to be 'observed', that is they are included in the reflection statistics and are written to the reflection output file, while all those that fall outside are 'unobserved' and are not used further.
 Unmeasured data (except systematic absences) that fall inside the fitted ellipsoid (for example in a cusp) are deemed to be 'observable' (i.e. they had the potential to be observed if only they had been measured), whereas those unmeasured reflections falling outside the fitted ellipsoid are deemed to be 'unobservable' (i.e. not worth measuring).